fallingleaflun/TScrcpyDroid-dev/README.md

 ```shell
 adb tcpip 5555
 ```
-4. Install the app on the client device(the Android device).
+4. Install the app on the client device(Another Android device).
 5. Input the server device's IP and Port.
 6. Configure options such as resolution and BitRate.
 7. start!